denten-books/plain-text/4-format.md

 passage to a data aggregation service.
 We "share a book" but in reality assign a temporary license to another user.
 Where did the text go? someone asks when downloading a paper from an online journal.[^ln4-nested] It is in your "home" I answer.
-But neither of us have a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
+But unless one of us is a system administrator, neither has a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
 When confronted with the actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

-[ln4-nested]: The notion of "digital text" itself is a metaphor.
-Files do not really hold texts.
-The idea of "text" identifies a segment of stored memory coupled with control codes that govern layout and projection in specific material context.
-Together, these diverse signals and physical affordances create the illusion of a single text.

 ## Metaphor Machine